World-line instantons and the Schwinger effect as a WKB exact path integral: Introduction

-The path integral in (\ref{euclidean}) can be evaluated.
-The real part can be presented as an integral over one variable and the imaginary part can be found to coincide with (\ref{schwinger}).
-The way that it is solved is to first perform the Gaussian integration over the position variables $x_\mu(\tau)$ in (\ref{euclidean}).
-In this integration, the instability of the vacuum state of the system of charged particles when a constant electric field is applied is reflected by the subtlety that the quadratic form in the Gaussian functional integral is not positive for all values of $T$.
-This is what allows this integral of a real function over real variables to have an imaginary part.
-The integral is done by first assuming that $T$ is in a region where the Gaussian is stable, doing the Gaussian functional integral over $x_\mu(\tau)$ and then defining the result of the integral for all values of $T$ by analytic continuation.
+where the Gaussian is stable, doing the Gaussian functional integral over $x_\mu(\tau)$ and then defining the result of the integral for all values of $T$ by analytic continuation.
 The presence of values of $T$ where the path integral was unstable is then reflected as singularities in the remaining integration variable, $T$.
 In this case, the singularities are simple poles on the real $T$-axis which must be defined carefully to take causal boundary conditions into account.
 The imaginary part of the integral then comes from the sum over the residues of the poles.
 This yields the infinite series quoted in (\ref{schwinger}) above.
 This is straightforward.
 It leads to the exponents in the individual terms in (\ref{schwinger}) and, with some care in normalizing the Gaussian functional integral involved, to the exact pre-factors in (\ref{schwinger}).

 There is another approach to computing the imaginary part of the path integral, which is less efficient, but it is often used as a starting point for computations of the rate of particle production in the more general situation where the electric field is not constant \cite{Kim:2000un}-\cite{Dunne:2006ff}.
 It has also been used to discuss pair production in the context of AdS/CFT holography \cite{Semenoff:2011ng}.
 This approach is a conventional semiclassical evaluation of the path integral.
 It is generally good when the particle mass is large compared to other dimensionful parameters.
 In our case, the parameter which controls the semiclassical limit is the dimensionless ratio of the electric field strength to the mass squared, $\frac{E}{m^2}$, which is small in the ``weak field limit''.
 In this limit, we treat both $x_\mu(\tau)$ and $T$ as dynamical variables and solve the classical equations of motion which follow from the world-line action,